mccartymv/ebay-random/README.md

 give it a budget in US dollars, and this will scrape ebay for a random item

 disable categories so you will always find something awesome

+download and unzip the repository, install npm and bower dependencies, then from the root folder run:

+NODE_ENV=build node src/server/app.js